sistar-p4/SISTAR/README.md

 Meaning of SISTAR: switches are connected to each other like sisters in the network, and they light up the network like stars.

-Note: This code is for experimental use only, don't use it directly in production
+Note: This repository is only for anonymous review.

 # Introduction